 However, several collision problems might occur when multiple readers are used within close vicinity.
-This makes deployment of multiple readers a very different problem than a traditional sensor cover problem [9].
+This makes deployment of multiple readers a very different problem than a traditional sensor cover problem [8].
 The collisions are not easy to handle either.
 Unlike traditional wireless networking, in RFID we deal with two different entities - readers and tags.
 The collision can happen in either of these two entities giving rise to newer issues.
 Collisions at tags are particularly problematic as tags have almost zero computing power.
-This makes carrier sense-based collision resolution either hard or overly conservative [15].
+This makes carrier sense-based collision resolution either hard or overly conservative [13].
 In this paper, we take a very different approach.
-We use a notion of slotted time and scheduled read operations similar to STDMA (Spatial Time Division Multiple Access) protocols [23] for collision resolution.
+We use a notion of slotted time and scheduled read operations similar to STDMA (Spatial Time Division Multiple Access) protocols [19] for collision resolution.
 However, due to the different nature of collisions, the traditional STDMA protocols are insufficient in our context.

 To determine reading schedules, we take advantage of the fact that in multi-reader deployments, RFID readers are static and often carefully deployed in a planned fashion.
 They also typically have a wired backhaul which can be used for time synchronization.
 Planned deployment makes it possible to perform RF site surveys to measure the readers' locations and their interference patterns that are inputs to the scheduling algorithms developed here.
-The algorithms are centralized and offline, and need to run only once after the survey.
-Thus, their run-time is not a critical factor so long as they are reasonable.
+The algorithms are centralized and need to run only once after the survey.
+Thus, their run-time is thus not a critical factor so long as they are reasonable.
 Like many STDMA scheduling problems in wireless networks, we will show that the scheduling in the RFID context is also NP-hard; thus, approximation algorithms are desired.

-In this paper, we consider two cases viz., when the tag distribution is not known and when the tag distribution is known.
-For each case, we will address both single channel and multichannel scheduling algorithms for multiple RFID readers.
-For single channel cases, we are able to develop approximation algorithms with logarithmic approximation factors, while for multiple channel cases, we develop only heuristics.
-Our approximation proofs are based on the assumption that the size of the "time slot" chosen is large enough to allow each active reader to "read" a tag (see Section IV).
+In this paper we will address both single channel and multichannel scheduling algorithms for multiple RFID readers.
+For single channel cases, we are able to develop approximation algorithms.
+But for multiple channel cases, we develop only heuristics.
 We evaluate all solutions via extensive simulations.
 A key advantage of our approach is that the scheduling works as an overlay on the link-layer.
 Existing link-layers used in single reader context can still be used with our algorithms.